stefan-b-jakobsson/basload/README.md

 * The source file must be stored on disk (the X16's SD card)
 * The content of the file must be plain PETSCII encoded text
+* Line breaks are encoded with CR and/or LF (any combination thereof should work)
 * Lines may not be longer than 250 characters
 * The source file may not be more than 1,677,215 lines (24 bit counter)
 * The resulting BASIC code may not be more than 65,535 lines (16 bit counter, a limitation of the platform)

 Line numbers are not used in source files.
-Instead you define named labels as target for GOTO,  GOSUB and THEN statements.
+Instead you define named labels as target for GOTO,  GOSUB and THEN commands.

 Apart from that, the BASIC code is the same as when you program directly in the built-in BASIC editor on the X16.

 ## Defining labels

 Labels are defined at the beginning of a line in the source file.
-It is, however, allowed to blank spaces before the start of a label definition.
+It is, however, allowed to put blank spaces before the start of a label definition.

 The first character of a label must be within A-Z. The subsequent characters may also contain digits.
-No other characters are allowed in the label name.
+No other characters are allowed in a label name.

 A label definition is ended by a colon (':').